trustgraph-ai/trustgraph/README.md

 </div>

-# Data Preparation as the Foundation for AI Accuracy
+# The Semantic Infrastructure for AI Apps

 Build production-grade AI agents that reason, not hallucinate.
 TrustGraph is the open-source, full-stack platform for transforming raw data into precision-grounded intelligence through automated knowledge graph construction, custom ontology engineering, and intelligent context retrieval.